 - Experiencing periods of confusion

-Although these symptoms can be frustrating at times to the individual, at this point, they do not drastically affect daily routine and quality of life.
+Although these symptoms can be frustrating at times for the individual, at this point, they do not significantly affect daily routine or quality of life.
 However, at this stage, it may be time to start care planning before symptoms progress.

-By the middle stage the early symptoms have progressed along with the appearance of new symptoms.
-These typically include:
+By the middle stage, the early symptoms have progressed along with the appearance of new symptoms.

 - Speech or language difficulties (aphasia)